 Verse 1, "There was a certain man in Caesarea called Cornelius, a centurion of what was called the Italian Regiment..."
-Caesarea was Israel's Roman port on the Mediterranean.
-The city and its harbor was built by Herod the Great in honor of the Roman Caesar.

-It was a magnificent city with a world renown harbor.

-Caesarea was Rome's political and military capitol in Israel.
-It was the home to the governor, and headquarters of the Roman occupation.
-And there was a soldier stationed in Caesarea named Cornelius.
+Caesarea was a Mediterranean port built by Herod the Great in honor of Caesar.
+It was a magnificent city with a world-renown harbor.
+Caesarea was Rome's political and military capital in Israel home to the governor, and headquarters of the Roman occupation.
+And there was a Roman soldier, a Gentile, stationed in Caesarea, Cornelius.

 Verse 2, he was "a devout man and one who feared God with all his household, who gave alms generously to the people, and prayed to God always."

-Cornelius was a Roman from Italy - the original Italian Stallion.
-And he was a centurion - equal to a sergeant in our Army.
-He was the military's backbone.
+Cornelius was a Roman from Italy - a centurion, equal to an Army sergeant.
+Cornelius was the backbone of their military.

-It's interesting, whenever a centurion appears in the NT its usually in a favorable light.
-To rise to this rank such a man had to be disciplined and trustworthy.
+It's interesting, whenever a centurion appears in the NT it's usually in a favorable light.
+To rise to this rank, such a man had to be disciplined and trustworthy.

-In verse 1 we're told this Cornelius was in charge of the Italian Regiment - this was a detachment that served as the Roman governor's personal body guard.
-They were the Secret Service of the Roman military.
+In verse 1, we're told this Cornelius was in charge of the Italian Regiment - the detachment that served as the Roman governor's personal bodyguard.
+Cornelius was the head of the Secret Service in Caesarea.

 Cornelius was also called "a God-fearer."

-He was a Gentile who was tired of Greek and Roman paganism.
+He was a Gentile who'd tired of paganism.
 He was hungry for the true God.
 He had embraced Judaism, short of being circumcised.
 These God-fearers were sincere seekers.

-They obeyed the Law's moral demands - even gave offerings to the local synagogue.
-These Roman God-fearers were good people - yet they were lost people.
+They obeyed the Law's moral demands and gave offerings to the local synagogue.
+These Roman God-fearers were good people, yet they were lost people.

-In all this man's good works he'd failed to find God
+In all this man's good works, he'd failed to find God.

 "About the ninth hour of the day (or 3:00 in the afternoon) he saw clearly in a vision an angel of God coming in and saying to him, "Cornelius!"
 And when he observed him, he was afraid, and said, "What is it, lord?"
 So he said to him, "Your prayers and your alms have come up for a memorial before God."